DaButter/experimentalProjects/cpp_notes.md

     }

     // MOVE CONSTRUCTOR - The key to move semantics!
-    String(String&& other) noexcept {  // noexcept is important for optimization printf("Moved!\n");
+    String(String&& other) noexcept {  // noexcept is important for optimization - noexcept is a promise that a function won't throw exceptions.
+It's especially important for move operations because of how C++ handles exceptions during moves. printf("Moved!\n");

         // STEAL the resources from the other object